Who am I?

 June 2018 - January 2019

-Working with a team of engineers and data scientists to build websites with Sage Bionetworks technologies and React.
+Working with a team of engineers and data scientists to build websites integrating with Sage Bionetworks REST APIs in React.

 Front End Developer